 Graduate students are a vital part of our Department.
 They participate actively in our research, teaching and consulting activities.
 They enjoy a wide variety of opportunities for interaction with other researchers and students on- and off-campus through faculty members' collaborative and interdisciplinary research projects.
-In addition, our graduate students run their own statistical consulting service, which provides them with professional (paid) experience even before they finish their program.
 During their program our students develop important professional skills, including effective communication skills for both technical and non-technical audiences, computational and data management skills.
 And, of course, students acquire knowledge of modern statistical methods.

 At the MSc level, we offer a degree in Statistics and, in collaboration with the School of Population and Public Health, a degree in Statistics with a Biostatistics option.
 Students can choose to do a thesis, a final project or an 8-month full-time co-op placement (internship) outside the Department.
 The programs have an expected completion time of less than 2 years.
 Upon completion, students will be well-equipped to take on positions as statisticians in government or industry or to continue in a PhD program in statistics.